datacite/tasks/product_specifications/FBF44gf/readme.md

 Feature: Link Project to DMP

+        Scenario: Link a DMP to an affiliated Project in Repository Given the user is in a DMP Landing search Page When that the user clicks in the Link to project button Then the a modal should pop up
+              And the modal should include a link to both the Project ID landing page and the DMP landing page And the modal should read "Visit the landing pages and modify the metadata to include a relationship between the DMP and the Project"

         Scenario: Link a DMP to an affiliated Project in Commons Given the user is in a DMP Landing search Page And the user is authenticated in Commons